 The State Board of Health provides audio testing for children in grades one, three & five.
 In addition, the school district audiologist is available for individual testing and consultation.

 If your child rides a bike or scooter to school, please be sure he/she wears a helmet.
 Students riding bikes or scooters are to walk them whenever they are on the school grounds, in the parking area, or crossing with a crossing guard.
 Bicycles and scooters are not to be ridden on the school grounds from 8:00-4:00 p.m.
-A good secure lock is in order as the school is not responsible for theft or vandalism.
+Student should use a bike lock as the school is not responsible for theft or vandalism.
 All bikes and scooters should be secured in the bike rack.
 There is an area on the enrollment paperwork to indicate permission to walk or ride to school.

 The Beaverton School District Calendar is at the back of this handbook and is also included on the District calendar.
 Calendar updates will be provided in the Beaver Acres Newsletter and on our school website.